ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-image="images/frustrated.svg"-->

 The reason I give this example is because this type of problem happened to me!
 And it left me feeling frustrated, and, dissapointed.
-Why?

-> TODO: why is that because it's time consuming, but only if it's complex
-> TODO: main point is that when something is very complex, time consuming problems emerge that need testing to prevent, when both could be avoided with simplicity
+And if this wasn't only because I had lost time, then why?

 ------
 <!-- .slide: data-background-image="images/good_job.svg"-->